-Khaled Hosseini, award-winning author of The Kite Runner, presents a darkly selfish story about a man who found a magic cup and discovered that if he wept into the cup, his tears turned into pearls.
+Khaled Hosseini, author of The Kite Runner, presents a darkly selfish story within the award-winning story of the kite runner: "That same night, I wrote my first short story.
+It took me thirty minutes.
+It was a dark little tale about a man who found a magic cup and learned that if he wept into the cup, his tears turned into pearls.
 But even though he had always been poor, he was a happy man and hardly shed a tear.
 So he found ways to make himself sad so that his tears could make him rich.
-As the pearls heaped up, so did his greed grow.
-The story ended with the man sitting on a mountain of pearls, knife in hand, weeping helplessly into the cup with his beloved wife’s slain body in his arms.
+As the pearls piled up, so did his greed grow.
+The story ended with the man sitting on a mountain of pearls, knife in hand, weeping helplessly into the cup with his beloved wife’s slain body in his arms."(1)

 On the contrary, it is heartening to read of many leading billionaires in the world who are setting a remarkable model on giving.
 Warren Buffet and Bill and Melinda Gates unveiled the largest philanthropic drive ever.
 They started a campaign to get the richest men and women in the world to give away fifty percent of the wealth to charity during their lifetime or after their death.
 Buffett has pledged to give away an unbelievable ninety-nine percent of his wealth.